imcsd/turtlefly/README.md

 ## Intro

-TurtleJS consist with three main modules:
+TurtleFly consist with three main modules:

 - Crawler - The core class of Node Crawler, all crawler extends this class.
 - Requester - Use to make Web request.